prettier/eslint-config-prettier/README.md

 if (cart.items && cart.items[0] && cart.items[0].quantity === 0) updateCart(cart);
 ```

-However, prettier might consider the line too long and turn it into the
+However, Prettier might consider the line too long and turn it into the
 following, which the `"multi-line"` option does _not_ allow:

 ```js